rkasper/shouty-python/README.md

 ## Run the tests

+On Mac or Linux:
-In PyCharm
+- In PyCharm:

-Right-click the file `test-all.sh` > Run 'test-all.sh'
+  - Right-click the file `test-all.sh` > Run 'test-all.sh'
+- Or in a terminal:
+  - Type: `./test-all.sh`

+On Windows:
+- In PyCharm:
+  - Right-click the file `test-all.bat` > Run 'test-all.bat'
+- Or in a terminal:
+  - Type: `cmd.exe /c test-all.bat`

 You should expect to see a couple of tests failing.
 If so, you're ready to roll!